IQPARC/IQPARC-Spring-2023-Learning-Activities/README.md

 In the [third lesson](https://github.com/IQPARC/IQPARC-Spring-2023-Learning-Activities/blob/main/Lecture/MultipleQubitGatesPart1.ipynb) and [fourth lesson](https://github.com/IQPARC/IQPARC-Spring-2023-Learning-Activities/blob/main/Lecture/MultiQubitGatesPart2.ipynb) we will go over the few most common multi-qubit gates and their usages.
 There are 2 problems each in [assignment 2](https://github.com/IQPARC/IQPARC-Spring-2023-Learning-Activities/tree/main/Assignment_2) and in [assignment 3](https://github.com/IQPARC/IQPARC-Spring-2023-Learning-Activities/tree/main/Assignment_3).
 Please remember to submit your assignments to discord.

 ### Running your code on Microsoft Azure
-Please contact Anderson Xu to get invited to the Purdue IQPARC Microsoft Azure Quantum Workspace.
+Please contact Anderson Xu (xu1464@purdue.edu) to get invited to the Purdue IQPARC Microsoft Azure Quantum Workspace.
 Upload [this](https://github.com/IQPARC/IQPARC-Spring-2023-Learning-Activities/blob/main/Lecture/QiskitTest.ipynb) file to the workspace and run to see how to run Qiskit on Azure.

 ### Lesson 5: Grover's Algorithm
 In the [fifth lesson](https://github.com/IQPARC/IQPARC-Spring-2023-Learning-Activities/blob/main/Lecture/Grover's%20Algorithm.ipynb) we will combine everything we have learned so far and discuss our first quantum algorithm!
+Please go through the notebook and try out the practice questions at the end of the document as well.